About Converging Pathways

 Kallie has facilitated and shared her resilient story of loss of culture, identity, and spirituality across North America.
 She is a resilient survivor of foster care and assimilation and shares her journey of forgiveness, justice, and reconciliation, bringing hope towards a grander vision for tomorrow’s leaders.
 Kallie is an advocate for promoting equality of First Nations in our economy, while upholding rich cultural heritage of Indigenous people.

 Kallie has an extensive background in finance, business, music, leadership and management.
-She has a Masters in Leadership and Management and is currently working on her Doctorate.
+She is currently completing her Masters in Leadership and Management and will continue on to Doctoral studies.

 Kallie has developed and facilitated Indigenous core strategy research in education with a circle of key leaders in the country on Indigenous issues, academics, education, legal, finance, government, and theology.
 Kallie has been instrumental in facilitating change and advancement for Indigenous people.
 Trained in and having lived through the reconciliation process, Kallie has taught principles and practices at many colleges, seminaries, high schools, elementary schools and universities in North America.